LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

 * Go **1.24** must be installed and available on the `PATH`.
 * Python **3.x** is required for the helper scripts and tests.
+When this action runs in a workflow, it installs Go and Python automatically.
+These prerequisites are only required when developing or testing locally.

 ## Inputs